D&D on DDO? Maybe this would work.

 In a Quest, Breakables represent “Found” Items that D&D players would have to search for.

-Chests represent things that a monsters would possibly have in their “Lair” and/or in their possession.
+Chests represent things that monster(s) would possibly have in their “Lair” and/or in their possession.

-End Rewards are DDO specific and is just represents your reward for completing a task.
+End Rewards are DDO specific and just represents your reward for completing a task.

 When offered End Rewards, NEVER keep the item.
-Always sell it to get the cash value.
+Always sell whatever you get for the cash value.
 If you’re in a Guild, ALWAYS take Valor.

-When you've gained about 200PP to represent starting money from D&D basic rules, go to the Hammer and Chain in the Harbor and buy yourself a set of Full Plate Armor!
+When you've gained about 200PP to represent starting money from D&D basic rules, delete EVERYTHING you have that is "Starter", and go to the Hammer and Chain in the Harbor and buy yourself Weapons and a set of Plate Armor!

 Now you should have at least a “Normal” Sword, Mace, Shield and Full Plate Armor that everyone who played PnP bought when they started.